Presidency of Ulysses S. Grant: Historical evaluations

-The 20th-century historical views of Grant were less favorable.
-Political analyst Michael Barone noted in 1998 that, "Ulysses S. Grant is universally ranked among the greatest American generals, and his Memoirs are widely considered to belong with the best military autobiographies ever written.
-But he is inevitably named, by conservatives as well as liberals, as one of the worst presidents in American history."
-Barone argues that: "This consensus, however, is being challenged by writers outside the professional historians' guild."
-Barone points to a lawyer Frank Scaturro, who led the movement to restore Grant's Tomb while only a college student, and in 1998 wrote the first book of the modern era which portrays Grant's presidency in a positive light.
-Barone said that Scaturro's work was a "convincing case that Grant was a strong and, in many important respects, successful president.
-It is an argument full of significance for how we see the course of American political history ...
-Scaturro's work ... should prompt a reassessment of the entire Progressive-New Deal Tradition."
+Grant's presidency, however, was inundated with many scandals caused by low standards and carelessness with his political appointees and personal associates.
+Nepotism, practiced by Grant, was unrestrained, with almost forty family members or relatives who financially benefited from government appointments or employment.
+His associations with these scandals have tarnished his reputation while president and afterward.
+Despite the scandals, by the end of Grant's second term, the corruption in the Departments of Interior (1875), Treasury (1874), and Justice (1875) was cleaned up by his new cabinet members.
 In the 21st Century, Grant's reputation and ranking had significantly increased, that followed a series of positive biographies written by noted historians, that included Jean Edward Smith, Grant, H.W.
 Brands, The Man Who Saved the Union: Ulysses Grant in War and Peace and most recently Ronald C. White, American Ulysses: A Life of Ulysses S. Grant.
 Historian Joan Waugh said Grant took steps where a few other presidents attempted "in the areas of Native American policy, civil service reform, and African American rights."
 Waugh said Grant "executed a successful foreign policy and was responsible for improving Anglo-American relations."
 Interest in his presidency has also increased by historians, that included Josiah H Bunting III, Ulysses S. Grant: The American Presidents Series: The 18th President.

 Administration and cabinet

 Judicial appointments

 Grant appointed four Justices to the Supreme Court of the United States during his presidency.
 When Grant took office, there were eight seats on the bench.
 Congress had passed a Judicial Circuits Act in 1866, which provided for the elimination of one seat on the Court each time a justice retired, to prevent Andrew Johnson from nominating replacements for them.
-In April 1869 Congress passed a Judiciary Act which fixed the size of the Supreme Court at nine.
+In April 1869, Congress passed a Judiciary Act which fixed the size of the Supreme Court at nine.

 Grant had the opportunity to fill two Supreme Court seats in 1869.
 His initial nominees were: